rav-pradhan/ravii.dev.personal/writing/web-design/_posts/2023-01-05-on-imperative-and-declarative-web-design.md

 Classically, typography has been defined with fixed font sizes that are then set based on equally fixed viewport widths.
 These are often applied on a per-element basis as a CSS class.

-A declarative approach accounts for design fluidity and externalities that cannot be controlled for, such as the user resizing their browser window to a size that sits in an uncomfortable space between breakpoints.
-Instead of setting specific values, we define boundaries and an algorithm for the browser to make a decision.
-We *guide* the browser, rather than prescribe it.
+In contrast, a declarative approach accounts for design fluidity and externalities that cannot be controlled for, such as the user resizing their browser window to a size that sits in an uncomfortable space between breakpoints.
+Instead of setting specific values, we define boundaries: we *guide* the browser, rather than command it.

 Subsequently, a declarative approach could look like this: